 Personal expression (such as the street art that is included in Visual History 11)

-The state-sponsored re-imaging campaigns would like murals to be on this latter groups of themes and thus completely devoid of sectarianism.
-As mentioned above, however, the loyalist gunmen were initially replaced with sectarian cultural, historical, and community murals, and as time went on they attempted to deploy only community murals and non-sectarian murals.
+Ideally, the state-sponsored re-imaging campaigns would like murals to be on this latter groups of themes and thus completely devoid of sectarianism.
+As mentioned above, however, the loyalist gunmen were initially replaced with sectarian cultural, historical, and community murals, and only later was it sometimes possible to deploy only community murals and non-sectarian murals.
 2009 appears to be the apogee of re-imaging.
 (Guns still controversially appeared in memorial murals on both sides.)